shblythe/librofm-downloader/README.md

 Small tool for checking your [libro.fm](https://libro.fm) library and downloading new books.

-The tool is set to recheck the library every hour and download new books.
+The tool is set to recheck the library every day and download new books.
 Books will be skipped if the `Author Name/Book Name` folder already exists.

 ## Extra Features